Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Introduction

-Surprisingly, we also find that acquiring a dynamics model (observation $\times$ observation $\rightarrow$ action) via supervised fine-tuning is substantially easier than directly acquiring a world model (observation $\times$ action $\rightarrow$ observation).
-Inspired by this observation, we propose two strategies to bootstrap the world model from the dynamics model in a given VLM, namely (i) \textbf{learning from synthetic trajectories} in videos automatically labelled with actions by the dynamics model; and (ii) \textbf{test-time verification} of predicted observations sampled from the world model through the dynamics model.
+Surprisingly, we also find that predicting the action $a \in \mathcal{A}$ taking place between observations $o \in \mathcal{O}$---also known as \textit{inverse dynamics prediction} (IDP; $\mathcal{O}_t \times \mathcal{O}_{t+1} \rightarrow \mathcal{A}_t$)---via supervised fine-tuning is substantially easier than FDP ($\mathcal{O}_t \times \mathcal{A}_t \rightarrow \mathcal{O}_{t+1}$).
+Inspired by this finding, we propose two strategies to bootstrap the FDP from the IDP in a unified VLM, namely (i) \textbf{learning from synthetic trajectories} in videos automatically labelled with actions by the dynamics model; and (ii) \textbf{test-time verification} of predicted observations sampled from the FDP through the IDP.
+Figure~\ref{fig:main-figure-method} illustrates our two strategies.

-For the weak supervision strategy, which is reminiscent of \citep{baker2022videoPretraining-vpt}, we use a dynamics model fine-tuned on the \textsc{Aurora} dataset \cite{krojer2024aurora} to annotate motion key-frames pairs extracted from real-world videos with actions (in language form).
-Around 45 hours of unlabelled videos are sourced from movements-in-time \citep{monfortmoments-MIT}, Kinetics700 \citep{kinetics700, carreira2019kinetics700Note} and UCF-101 \citep{soomro2012ucf101}.
-Together with the ground-truth trajectories in \textsc{Aurora}, the synthesised trajectory triplets (observation $\times$ annotated action $\rightarrow$ observation) are then used for supervised fine-tuning of the VLM world model.
-To effectively train the world model, we additionally propose a \textit{loss-weighting method} which weights the loss of each image token according to the visual difference between the ground-truth source and target observations, as estimated by a recognition model.
-In the verification strategy, we show how using the VLM dynamics model to assign rewards to multiple samples generated by the VLM world model can effectively guide search at inference time.
+For the weak supervision strategy, we use a VLM fine-tuned for IDP on the \textsc{Aurora} dataset \cite{krojer2024aurora} to annotate with linguistic actions ($\hat{a} \in \mathcal{A}$) motion key-frame pairs extracted from 45 hours of unlabelled real-world videos.
+These are sourced from movements-in-time \citep{monfortmoments-MIT}, Kinetics700 \citep{kinetics700, carreira2019kinetics700Note} and UCF-101 \citep{soomro2012ucf101}.
+Together with the ground-truth trajectories in \textsc{Aurora}, the synthesised trajectory triplets are then used for weakly supervised fine-tuning of the very same VLM for FDP.
+To encourage training to focus on image regions that change the most, we additionally propose a \textit{loss-weighting method} which weights the loss of each image token according to the visual difference between the ground-truth previous and next observations, as estimated by a recognition model.
+Instead, in the verification strategy, we use the IDP to assign scores to multiple candidate samples generated by the FDP.
+Selecting the highest-score prediction can effectively guide search at inference time.